rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ## Doing the switch...

 We can't just change how the event driver works in a small step.
-It would require changing everything.
+It would require changing in many places.

-What we can do is to do a completely parallel, isolated version of the event handler.
+What we can do is do a completely parallel, isolated version of the event handler.
 We can test drive that, and when we are confident that it works, we can switch over to that version and remove the old one.